Campsite

-A campsite, also known as a campground or camping pitch, is a place used for overnight stay in an outdoor area.
-In British English, a campsite is an area, usually divided into a number of pitches, where people can camp overnight using tents, campervans or caravans; this British English use of the word is synonymous with the US English expression campground.
+Campsite, campground, and camping pitch are all related terms regarding a place used for camping (an overnight stay in an outdoor area).
+The usage differs between British English and American English.

+In British English, a campsite is an area, usually divided into a number of camping pitches, where people can camp overnight using tents, campervans or caravans.
+In the US, the expression used is campground and not campsite.
 In American English, the term campsite generally means an area where an individual, family, group, or military unit can pitch a tent or park a camper; a campground may contain many campsites.